 https://i.imgur.com/3CN7nfu.jpg

-Egging in Japan …Part Ⅵ 〜〜Egging attacks during the COVID-19 pandemic
+Egging in Japan …Part Ⅵ 〜〜Egging attacks during the COVID-19 pandemic: Onslaught on the homeless by elite university students

 【Baseball】 Someone poured kerosene on the Ichiro Memorial Hall and threw instant noodles and raw eggs at it...the perpetrator said, "I wanted to make a mess."